aya-rs/book/src/book/programs/sockets.md

 }
 ```

-Try to start the program with `RUST_LOG=warn cargo run` and run `curl goo.gle` in another terminal to see information on the new socket.
+Try to start the program with `RUST_LOG=warn cargo run` and run `curl goo.gle`
+in another terminal to see information on the new socket logged
+by the eBPF program.